Author Archive

 • Regular household junk

 Heavy materials reach weight limits much faster.
 A smaller dumpster filled with concrete can hit the weight cap quickly, while a larger dumpster full of furniture might be under the limit even when it looks packed.
 If you go over the allowed weight, landfills charge extra, and that cost is passed on.
+It is also important to know what you can and cannot throw away.
+Common restricted items often include:

 • Hazardous waste and chemicals